-Tax on real estate is a key source of revenue for local governments.
+Tax on real estate is a key source of revenue for local governments and school boards.
 The taxpayer's yearly bill is based on the value of his property.
 The figure can be variable, depending on the myriad factors that affect real estate.
 To ease the burden of the tax, some local governments accept payments in installments.
 You can make a full payment, but your tax assessor will determine an acceptable time period for advance payment.

 Benefits of Advance Payment